RykovaMariia/RSSchool2023-Stage1/typescript-essentials/index.md

 7. I learned that  In TypeScript, modules are declarative, the import and export statements at the file level describe the relationships between them.
 I acquired the skill of organize code using modules, import an external type library.

+8. I learned that  In TypeScript, code inside a namespace is pulled from the global scope and into the scope of the namespace.
+This placement can help you avoid naming conflicts between components in the global namespace and can be beneficial when working with distributed development teams that may use similar component names.
+I acquired the skill of implement single-file namespaces, implement multi-file namespaces.